Greetings! I’m Matt Chapple and welcome to cnyflyfish.com. I started this website in 1995 because of my passion for fly fishing.

 I grew up in Syracuse New York and fly fishing has been a part of my life since I can remember.
 My uncle started to teach me fly casting on his pond in Ithaca, NY when I was eleven years old.

-I grew up in Syracuse New York.
-Fishing has been a part of my life since I can remember.
-My Uncle started teaching me fly-casting on his pond in Ithaca when I was about eleven.
-Shortly after that my Grandfather started to take me on fishing trips.
-We fished for brookies in the southern Adirondacks in small streams, lakes and beaverponds.
-He taught me how to swing a wet fly on a downstream cast so it would travel under alder bushes, over boulders and through pocket water and started to teach me how to present dry flies.
+Shortly after I began learning to fly cast my grandfather started to take me on fishing trips.
+We fished for brook trout in the southern Adirondacks in small streams, lakes and beaver ponds.
+He taught me how to swing a wet fly so it would travel under alder bushes, over boulders and through pocket water and He also started to teach me how to present dry flies.

 My scientific background has helped me in my fly-fishing endeavors.
 I am very interested in entomology and ecology and the life cycles of Trout, Salmon, and their food.
-Over the years I have tried many different patterns on the rivers and streams throughout central New York attempting to discover new ones that catch fish.
+Over the years I have tried many different fly patterns on the rivers and streams throughout New York attempting to discover new ones that catch fish.

 Fly-fishing has been such an enjoyable part of my life that I thought it would be fun to teach and help others to enjoy this wonderful sport.
 So in 1995, I obtained a license to guide in New York along with a boats and canoes license, which enables me to take anglers out to the streams and rivers and introduce them to some of New York’s trout and salmon inhabited waterways.